 Engagement round 2: cycle path route options

-The second round of engagement will ask people to evaluate different separated cycle path design options based on the values and priorities identified in round 1, and will help identify a preferred route for the path.
+The second round of engagement asked people to evaluate different separated cycle path design options based on the values and priorities identified in round 1, and helped identify a preferred route for the path.

 • February 2022